GerHobbelt/cef-wiki/MasterBuildQuickStart.md

 **What's Required**

-- Windows 7 or newer, 64-bit OS.
-- Visual Studio VS2017 15.7.1+ installed in the default location.
+- Windows Build Requirements as listed on the [BranchesAndBuilding](https://bitbucket.org/chromiumembedded/cef/wiki/BranchesAndBuilding.md#markdown-header-development) Wiki page.
-- [Windows 10.0.18362 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk) installed in the default location.
-You must install this exact SDK version to avoid build issues.
+- Install the exact Windows SDK version specified in the default location to avoid build issues.
 - At least 8GB of RAM and 40GB of free disk space.
 - Approximately 2 hours with a fast internet connection (25Mbps) and fast build machine (2.6Ghz+, 4+ logical cores).